How to Submit?

 I. Ethical Rules Applicable to Editorial Boards and Reviewers of M@n@gement

 The editorial board of M@n@gement seeks to ensure the scientific quality of the journal, in particular by complying with the rules of good practice set out below.
 More specifically, it focuses on ensuring regular turnover in the composition of its editorial board as well as in its own membership, with a view to ensuring professional rigor.
+Therefore 40% minimum of the editorial team is renewed at each new mandate.
 Ethical standards for publication exist to ensure high-quality scientific publications, public trust in scientific findings, and that people receive credit for their ideas.
 M@n@gement complies with the guidelines and best practices set forth by the Committee on Publication Ethics (COPE).

 With the exception of book reviews and the invited contributions of the Unplugged section, which are evaluated by the review editor in charge of the Unplugged section (and discussed with the editor(s) in chief), articles submitted to the journal are evaluated following the principle of the double-blind review.

-Based on the reviewers’ reports, the co-chief editor or associate editor takes one of the following decisions within a reasonable period of time (approximately 3 months) following receipt of the manuscript:
+Based on the reviewers’ reports and her or his own assessment, the co-chief editor or associate editor takes one of the following decisions within a reasonable period of time (approximately 3 months) following receipt of the manuscript: